DCC-EX/mkdocs-test/docs/diy/1-diy.md

 ## Slightly more difficult Mega

 Using other supported motor or WiFi shields requires a slightly [more complex setup](21-mega-harder.md).

-!!! warning "Buyer beware!"

-    Should you select a different processor, or progress to adding accessories, you will find that lots of "standards" are not at all standard, and that apparently attractive alternatives to the recommended items are totally incompatible.
-You may need to configure the software or even modify hardware shields.

 You will eventually require a multimeter, a soldering iron, and a variety of dupont wires or similar and you will probably collect a bucket-load of connectors, adapters, and gizmos that you thought might be useful but don't have time to try.